bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

 ```

 **Note**: Some OpenShift documentation implies that linking the secrets in this way is the only necessary step,
-without having to add the pull secret to your deployment/build configs as below.
+without having to add the pull secret to your deployment/build configurations as below.
 You can try this method, but we've found that users often run into problems.
-We recommend you specify the pullSecret in your configurations to avoid problems.
+We recommend you specify the pull secret in your configurations to avoid problems.

-3. Add your pull secret to your deployment config.
+3. Add your pull secret to your deployment configuration.
 Do the following:

 ```yaml
 apiVersion: v1